The stages of hepatitis C include: the acute stage, chronic hepatitis C, cirrhosis of the liver, and end-stage hepatitis C.

 In most cases, there are no early warning signs.
 Most people are symptom-free and remain unaware of the infection.
 Others experience mild symptoms, such as fatigue and loss of appetite, which tend to clear up on their own.

 The acute phase of hepatitis C is the first six months after contracting HCV.
 Early symptoms may include:

 - jaundice, or mild yellowing of your skin and eyes

 In most cases, symptoms clear up within a few weeks.
 If your immune system doesn’t fight the infection on its own, it enters the chronic phase.
 Because of the lack of symptoms, hepatitis C can go unnoticed for years.
 It’s often discovered during a blood test that’s being done for other reasons.

 About 75 to 85 percent of people with hepatitis C progress to the chronic phase.
 However, even in the chronic phase, it may take years for symptoms to show.
-Progression begins with inflammation of the liver, followed by death of liver cells.
+The progression begins with inflammation of the liver, followed by the death of liver cells.
 This causes scarring and hardening of liver tissue.

 About 20 percent of people with chronic hepatitis C go on to develop cirrhosis of the liver in 15 to 20 years.

 When permanent scar tissue replaces healthy liver cells and your liver loses the ability to function, it’s called cirrhosis.
 In this condition, your liver can no longer heal itself.
 This can cause a variety of health concerns, including a buildup of fluid in your abdomen and bleeding from veins in the esophagus.